-If you would like to discuss any of the issues discussed in this Client Alert, please contact any attorney in our Investment Management Group or visit us online at chapman.com.
+To discuss any topic covered in this alert, please contact a member of the Investment Management Group or visit us online at chapman.com.

 This document has been prepared by Chapman and Cutler LLP attorneys for informational purposes only.
 It is general in nature and based on authorities that are subject to change.
 It is not intended as legal advice.
 Accordingly, readers should consult with, and seek the advice of, their own counsel with respect to any individual situation that involves the material contained in this document, the application of such material to their specific circumstances, or any questions relating to their own affairs that may be raised by such material.